SFTtech/cyberbot/README.md

 **Execution**:

 Specify the login credentials for the bot, as well as target rooms to join, in the provided *config.ini* file.
-When specifying target rooms, both room aliases (`#alias:server.org`) and internal IDs (`!suchalongidwehavehere:server.org`) are possible.
+When specifying target rooms, the internal ID (`!suchalongidwehavehere:server.org`) must be used in order enable room-specific plugins.
 If specifying multiple rooms, the IDs need to be separated by a semicolon (';').
 Quotes should be generally omitted in the file.

 After the bot has been configured, issue: